metno/edrisobaric/README.md

 ### Testing

+This project is heavily tested to serve as an example for API developers and of [sedr](https://github.com/metno/sedr).

 - This API is tested on commit to internal [gitlab](https://gitlab.met.no/team-punkt/hydra/lekestue/edrisobaric/-/blob/main/.gitlab-ci.yml)
 - This API is tested on commit to public [github](https://gitlab.met.no/team-punkt/hydra/lekestue/edrisobaric/-/blob/main/.github/workflows/tests.yml?ref_type=heads)
 - To run tests manually, activate your venv, install requirements.txt and requirements-dev.txt, then run `tox --parallel`.
 Multiple tests available, see `tox -a`.